lara-dxn/fullstack-project/README.md

 GMs have access to full CRUD functionality to all characters, i.e. their own and other players' characters.
 MOSCOW methodology was used to create and priortise user stories as well as update expectations and intended use cases during development.

+## Live app
+The live app, hosted on heroku, can be found [https://fullstack-character-manager-2b32ce1f5d35.herokuapp.com/] (here).

 ## Project Features

 - **User Authentication and Profiles**: Users can register, log in, and manage their profiles.